nullland1027/toxinpred2/README.md

 ```

-**Input File**: It allow users to provide input in two format; i) FASTA format (standard) (e.g. peptide.fa) and ii) Simple Format.
+**Input File**: It allows users to provide input in two format; i) FASTA format (standard) (e.g. peptide.fa) and ii) Simple Format.
 In case of simple format, file should have one peptide sequence in a single line in single letter code (eg. peptide.seq).

 **Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.

 **Threshold**: User should provide threshold between 0 and 1, please note score is proportional to toxic potential of peptide.

 **Models**: In this program, two models have been incorporated;
-  i) Model1 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using Random Forest based on amino-acid composition of the peptide/proteins;
+  i) Model1 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using **Random Forest based on amino-acid composition** of the peptide/proteins;

-  ii) Model2 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using Hybrid approach, which is the ensemble of Random Forest+ BLAST+ MERCI.
+  ii) Model2 for predicting given input peptide/protein sequence as toxic and non-toxic peptide/proteins using **Hybrid approach, which is the ensemble of Random Forest+ BLAST+ MERCI**.
 It combines the scores generated from machine learning (RF), MERCI, and BLAST as Hybrid Score, and the prediction is based on Hybrid Score.

 ToxinPred2 Package Files